"They're Dropping Like Flies"

 “Come on, into the kitchen.
 Treats!
 I know you’ve been waiting!”

 Little pigs!
 I swear, Zephyr is more dog than cat!
+He’s like a little furry black vacuum cleaner when it comes to treats!
 I think Highway’s been contaminating him.
 All right, beefy treat time!
 Here you go!
 Eat up!

 “Dani, your mom left a voicemail on our landline.
 She wants to know why you haven’t called.
 I think you’re in trouble.”

 And he’s grinning because he thinks that’s funny!
 It’s not funny!
 She’s been on my ass since word of the Robbery Suppression Detail broke.
-It made the papers out here, so naturally she found it on the internet and read all about it.
+It made all of the papers out here, so naturally she found it on the internet and read all about it – every last word she could find!
 She went absolutely ballistic!
-She’s chewed me out plenty of times over the years, but never like that.
-I thought she was going to come out here and kidnap me and Harper and drag us back to Salem.
+She’s chewed me out plenty of times over the years, but never like that!
+I thought she was going to come out here and kidnap me and Harper and drag us back to Salem!
 She’s got a hell of a basement where she could hold us prisoner.
 She’d do it, too.
 Fortunately, she hates flying and she’d never drive across country.
 She still walks to the grocery store.
 Lucky us.